jessbealey88/more-databases/blog_design.md

 ```
 # EXAMPLE

-1. Can a student have many cohorts?
+1. Can a blog_post have many comments?
+YES
+2. Can  a comment have many blog_posts?
 NO
-2. Can  a cohort have many students?
-YES

 -> Therefore,
--> A cohort HAS MANY students
+-> A blog_post HAS MANY comments
--> A student BELONGS TO a cohort
+-> A comment BELONGS TO a blog_post

--> Therefore, the foreign key is on students (cohort_id)
+-> Therefore, the foreign key is on comments (blog_post id)
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*